 Pre-employment training and sector-based work academies are free if you are:

 - over 19 years of age and actively seeking employment;

-- In receipt of Job Seekers Allowance, Employment Support Allowance (WRAG), Universal Credit or Income Support;
+- In receipt of Universal Credit, Job Seekers Allowance, or Employment Support Allowance (Work Related Activity Group);

 - Or earn less than £15,736.50 annual gross salary (you will need to provide evidence of annual salary, e.g. three months’ payslips, employment contract)

 - For more information, call us on 01952 642554 or email email@example.com

 “I signed up for the Telford College course because I wanted to learn new skills regarding health and safety, and customer service.
 I found the two-week course very valuable, and was supported by BSL interpreters who were able to clarify all the information.
 Through Syncreon, I now have a job at Jaguar Land Rover, with support through Access To Work, for a BSL interpreter...”

 “I’ve always been keen to promote logistics industry training to young and unemployed people, and with this partnership we’ve been able to create a programme which gives both the practical and theoretical knowledge.
 It has given us a chance to reach many previously unemployed people, and help to provide them with a way into our industry.
 We are delighted with how the whole project is working.”

 “Having worked regularly alongside Telford College for the last 3+ years I have always found them to be friendly, professional, and their Customer Service is exceptional.
 The quality and delivery of both their initial assessments and courses is first class.
 Everyone is treated as an individual and learners are encouraged to strive to achieve their best.
 This is evident through the results we get - providing the highest number of positive outcomes for the sector-based work academies we run.”